magentaqin/aha-algorithm/sort/quick-sort.md

       j--;
     }

-    // swap these unqualified elements and move on. if (i <= j) {
+    // swap these unqualified elements and move on. notice i<=j, not i < j. if (i <= j) {
       swap(items, i, j);
       i++;